Disability Awareness Training

 Here’s what a recent attendee thought of our Disability and Employment course: “Looking back on the sessions, I think the course structure was perfect.
 The modules covered essential information for employers and the topics were accessible, fun and easy to understand.
 I really liked the relaxed and inclusive feel with permission to ask questions and “get the language wrong”.
 The online course format was good because I didn’t have to travel and it was just 1 or 2 hours out of my day.
 I am very keen to keep learning and would love the opportunity to get involved by offering work experience (or something else) in future.”
 (July 2020)

-This online course about Disability and Employment delivered as a 5-part series for Employers, Managers and those in HR roles to find out more about how to inclusively recruit, employ and retain the best talent for your organisation.
-There are four mandatory sessions, with the 5th session being optional to attend:
+This online course about Disability and Employment is delivered as a 4-part series with an optional 5th workshop.
+It has been designed for Employers, Managers and those in HR roles to learn how to inclusively recruit, employ and retain the best talent for your organisation.
+The sessions cover:

 - An Introduction to Disability Awareness in the Workplace, including Models of Disability, the Equality Act (2010) and Disability Discrimination